 - Wellbeing: Wellbeing of employees is important for them to be productive.
 Physical, social, and mental wellbeing, all play a pivotal role in improving an employee’s productivity.
 Furthermore, a satisfied and healthy employee is more likely to care about the customer’s happiness.
 Thus, Nordstrom has several wellbeing initiatives such as on-site events, health assessments, and others that motivate employees to take care of their health

 Right Culture, Happy Employees, Happier Customers

 Customer satisfaction is in the hands of the company and its employees.
-If organisations provide their employees with a supportive, trustworthy, and a healthy culture, employees will intrinsically care about the customers.
+If organizations provide their employees with a supportive, trustworthy, and healthy culture, employees will intrinsically care about the customers.
 However, dissatisfied employees do not care if the company is getting good reviews or not and unhappy customers could lead to annual losses of more than $537 billion7.
 Furthermore, competent employees also tend to judge a company based on their reviews.
-As much as 76% individuals would choose not to accept an offer from a company with bad reputation and 93% would leave their incumbent firm for a better-reputed one7.
-Clearly, business’s revenues as well as retention of competent employees depend substantially on customer experience and company reputation and vice versa.
+As much as 76% of individuals would choose not to accept an offer from a company with a bad reputation and 93% would leave their incumbent firm for a better-reputed one7.
+Clearly, a business’s revenues, as well as retention of competent employees, depend substantially on customer experience and company reputation and vice versa.
 It is important companies do everything in their power to promote a culture that enables customer satisfaction.

 - A Longitudinal Analysis of Satisfaction and Profitability by Kenneth L. Bernhardt – GEORGIA STATE UNIVERSITY, Naveen Donthu – GEORGIA STATE UNIVERSITY, Pamela A. Kennett – UNIVERSITY OF SOUTH ALABAMA